Celebrating Over 21 Years of Excellent Service

 Maximum Contribution

-Married filing jointly or qualifying widow(er) Less than $230,000 $7,000 ($8,000 if 50 or older) Less than $218,000 $6,000 ($7,000 if 50 or older)
+Married filing jointly or qualifying widow(er) Less than $236,000 $7,000 ($8,000 if 50 or older) Less than $230,000 $7,000 ($8,000 if 50 or older) Less than $218,000 $6,000 ($7,000 if 50 or older)

-$230,000 to 240,000 Contribution is reduced $218,000 to $228,000 Contribution is reduced
+$236,000 to 246,000 Contribution is reduced $230,000 to 240,000 Contribution is reduced $218,000 to $228,000 Contribution is reduced

-$240,000 or more Not eligible $228,000 or more Not eligible
+$246,000 or more Not eligible $240,000 or more Not eligible $228,000 or more Not eligible

-Single, head of household or married filing separately (if you did not live with spouse during year) Less than $146,000 $7,000 ($8,000 if 50 or older) Less than $138,000 $6,000 ($7,000 if 50 or older)
+Single, head of household or married filing separately (if you did not live with spouse during year) Less than $150,000 $7,000 ($8,000 if 50 or older) Less than $146,000 $7,000 ($8,000 if 50 or older) Less than $138,000 $6,000 ($7,000 if 50 or older)

-$146,000 to $161,000 Contribution is reduced $138,000 to $153,000 Contribution is reduced
+$150,000 to $165,000 Contribution is reduced $146,000 to $161,000 Contribution is reduced $138,000 to $153,000 Contribution is reduced

-$161,000 or more Not eligible $153,000 or more Not eligible
+$165,000 or more Not eligible $161,000 or more Not eligible $153,000 or more Not eligible

-Married filing separately (if you lived with spouse at any time during year) Less than $10,000 Contribution is reduced Less than $10,000 Contribution is reduced
+Married filing separately (if you lived with spouse at any time during year) Less than $10,000 Contribution is reduced Less than $10,000 Contribution is reduced Less than $10,000 Contribution is reduced

-$10,000 or more Not eligible $10,000 or more Not eligible
+$10,000 or more Not eligible $10,000 or more Not eligible $10,000 or more Not eligible

-What is “Earned Income”?
+What is Earned Income?

-IRA contributions are made with “earned income,” which you can get in two ways: either by working for someone or running/owning your own business.
+IRA contributions are made with earned income, which you can get in two ways: either by working for someone or running/owning your own business.
+Earned income includes money from salaries, wages, commissions, tips, bonuses, and self-employment income.

 What is Modified AGI?

 The modified adjusted gross income (MAGI) determines your eligibility for important tax benefits and whether you can make tax-deductible contributions to IRAs.
-This MAGI number is likely to be close or identical to your adjusted gross income (AGI).
+This MAGI number is likely to be close to or identical to your adjusted gross income (AGI).
 It takes your AGI and adds back certain deductions, including:

 • IRA contributions and Social Security